 The Company has agreements in place to purchase a specified level of reagents from certain vendors.
 Typically, the Company can cancel contracts with suppliers without penalties.
 For those contracts that are not cancelable without penalties, there are termination fees and costs or commitments for continued spending that the Company is obligated to pay to a supplier under each contract's termination period before such contract can be cancelled.
-As of December 31, 2022, the Company's contractual obligations with these suppliers was approximately \$1.0 million.
-These purchase commitments expire in 2023.
+These purchase commitments expire in 2025.
+The purchase commitments as of December 31, 2023, are as follows (in thousands):